xmke/xnova/README.md

  - Apache2 or ngix webserver
  ... and that's all !

+## Local development/setup
+To setup a local development environment follow the next steps:
+1. Create database and user and grant database access rights for the user.
+Remind the credentials as they are needed with for the game installation
+2. Run a local webserver from CLI: ``php -S 127.0.0.1:8000 -t .``
+3. Open a webbrowser and visit `127.0.0.1:8000`
+4. Follow the game installation steps
+5. Login and enjoy

  ## Project status
  **UNSTABLE** - may contain bugs, may be slow...
 W.I.P !